Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 A better question is:

-“How will the 3XL, 4XL, and Tall sizes be checked for golf movement and polo layering?”
+“How will the 3XL, 4XL, XLT, and 2XLT sizes be checked for golf movement and polo layering?”

 That question changes the development direction.